No Bowhead Sightings Yet For Alaskan Whalers. Some Blame Climate Change

 Another hypothesis is that the water closer to shore is warmer than the whales can tolerate, so they've moved farther offshore.

-George, the borough biologist, said he's perplexed and concerned by the change.
+George, the borough biologist, said he is perplexed and concerned by the change.
 But he also said it appears that this year was a strong one for bowhead calves, which is generally a good indicator of the species' overall health.

-One thing that's clear to Brower, the retired whaler, is that unless things turn around, there won't be a lot of whale meat stored away in Utqiaġvik this winter.
+One thing that's clear to Brower, the retired whaler, is that unless things turn around, there won't be a lot of whale meat stored away in Utqiagvik this winter.

 "Whatever muktuk you've got, whale meat, that's going to be scarce," he said.
 "It's going to be a commodity that's going to be hard to get."